aarron-lee/SimpleDeckyTDP/README.md

 ![plugin image](./img/plugin_img.png)

+## Compatibility

+Tested on ChimeraOS Stable (44-1 and 43-1) and Bazzite Deck Edition.

+Currently has issues on ChimeraOS unstable, other distros are not tested yet.

+However, Bazzite may require you to configure `iomem=relaxed` as an additional kernel parameter.

 ## Requirements

 ### WARNING: This plugin assumes you already have ryzenadj installed and can be located in your PATH

-ChimeraOS and Bazzite Deck Edition should already have ryzenadj installed.

-However, Bazzite may require you to configure `iomem=relaxed` as an additional kernel parameter.

 To check this, you can run `which ryzenadj` in a terminal/console, which should print out a path to a ryzenadj binary.